Privacy policy

 Access to administrative tools is role-restricted, and audit logs are used for sensitive operational changes such as report status updates and country-routing changes.

-Users should treat the current product as a controlled-launch system.
-Additional account-access, deletion, and data-export workflows may be added over time.
+Additional account-access, deletion, and data-export workflows may be added over time as the platform evolves.